jmnewman93/the_pantry/README.md

-# the_pantry
-GitHub Checkpoint Assignment
+# the_pantry Github Checkpoint Assignment